GenesysCloudBlueprints/schedule-callback-via-script/blueprint/index.md

 2. Issue the following commands:

 * `terraform init` - This command initializes a working directory that contains the Terraform configuration files.

 * `terraform plan` - This command executes a trial run against your Genesys Cloud organization and shows you a list of all the Genesys Cloud resources it creates.
 Review this list and make sure that you are comfortable with the plan before you continue to the second step.

 * `terraform apply --auto-approve` - This command creates and deploys the necessary objects in your Genesys Cloud account.
 The `--auto-approve` flag completes the required approval step before the command creates the objects.

 After the `terraform apply --auto-approve` command successfully completes, you see the output of the entire run along with the number of objects that Terraform successfully created.
 Keep the following points in mind:

-* This project assumes that you run this blueprint solution using a local Terraform backing state, which means that the `tfstate` files are created in the same folder where you run the project.
-Terraform only recommends using local Terraform backing state files if you run from a desktop and are comfortable with the deleted files.
+* This project assumes that you run this blueprint solution with a local Terraform backing state, which means that the `tfstate` files are created in the same folder where you run the project.
+Terraform recommends that you use local Terraform backing state files only if you run from a desktop and are comfortable with the deleted files.

 * As long as you keep your local Terraform backing state projects, you can tear down this blueprint solution.
 To tear down the solution, change to the `docs/terraform` folder and issue the `terraform destroy --auto-approve` command.
 This command destroys all objects that the local Terraform backing state currently manages.